BenGoodair/Care-Markets/README.md

 # Notes and considerations

+ - Our data will have some error.
+The only way available to us to know the companies running children's homes is via the text reported by Ofsted inspections.
+Comapnies are often named with the same names as old companies, they change their names, and small typos can make it hard to identify the correct company.
+We have done our best to make sure it is precise - but some error is likely.

  - Some underlying data is not shareable, and so for some variables like profits and ownership, the data provided here is pre-aggregated.

  - The code uses Pacman to make it as reproducible as possible - but therefore if you run the code, expect many R packages to be downloaded onto your machines.